 STAT804 Optimisation and Operations Research (15 points)

-Or other postgraduate papers in a related subject with the approval of the programme leader.
+Or other postgraduate courses in a related subject with the approval of the programme leader.

 Master of Science